hanzhou925/hanzhou925.github.io/_pages/aboutme.md

 I am Han Zhou at Shanghai Jiao Tong University.
 Despite my major in German Languages and Literatures, I have developed strong theoretical and experimental skills in linguistics, especially in psycholinguistics.
 Out of strong interest and curiosity in linguistics, I plan to pursue the postgraduate study and work as a researcher/linguist in the future.

-My interest in linguistics derived from my fascination for foreign languages.
-At an early age, I had a determination to further pursue linguistics after learning about the historical development of languages through a course on world languages.
-This sparked my curiosity for cross-linguistic similarities and differences and the processes involved in human language acquisition.

 During my undergraduate study, I have conducted two research projects in psycholinguistics.
 The first investigates the processing of subject-verb agreement among Chinese-English L2 speakers with evidence from P600, which was nominated as a national-level Undergraduate Innovation Program.
 I came up with my sencond research idea regarding real-time discourse processing and inference through questioning the journals of Hoek (2020 & 2021), and designed further eye-tracking experiments in Chinese, hoping to investigate the regulation of relative clauses on causality expectation.

 Through attending group meetings on neurolinguistics for a select few graduate students, I am familiar with using ERP studies and brain stimulations to investigate preditive mechanisms in language processing, such as the function of P3a and P3b.
 I am also interested in oddball effects.